 I'm excited to share with you this easy family dinner recipe.
 Most everybody loves spaghetti, especially kids since it's fun to eat.

-This chicken spaghetti is perfectly versatile!
+Rotel Chicken Spaghetti is perfectly versatile!
 It's a quick and easy skillet dinner, or pour it into a casserole dish, like I do, and enjoy it as a casserole.
 I've had many people tell me that they top it with bread crumbs and melted butter before baking.
 How outstanding is that!

-Budget-Friendly Recipe
+Budget-Friendly Dinner

 Most spaghetti recipes are budget-friendly.
-This particular recipe costs around $20.25 using popular brand names (as of September 2019) and feeds about 6-8 grown people.
+This particular recipe costs around $21.95 using popular brand names (as of September 2024) and feeds about 8 grown people.

 You can lower the cost by using generic or store brands.
 You don't have to use Rotel tomatoes; use the store-brand diced tomatoes with chilis.
 Substitute the Velveeta Cheese with the store brand version.